 Chris has considerable experience in advising on money laundering matters having been instructed to advise the Global Financial Crime division of an international bank on money laundering risk and compliance.

-Chris has also represented clients on a privately funded basis who have been prosecuted by the Royal Mail or the Crown Prosecution service.
-These clients were alleged to have behaved fraudulently in their role as sub-postmasters, postman or couriers.
+Chris has also represented clients on a privately funded basis who have been prosecuted by various prosecuting authorities including the Crown Prosecution service, National Trading Standards, The Royal Mail and several local authorities.

 Chris has been instructed as Independent Counsel to the Serious Fraud Office in matters of Legal Professional Privilege and a Disclosure Officer for the Financial Conduct Authority.